-Custodian for the Trust's Physical Platinum and Palladium Bullion
+Custodian for the Trust's Physical Gold and Silver Bullion

-The Mint acts as custodian of physical platinum and palladium bullion owned by the Trust pursuant to the Storage Agreements.
+The Mint acts as custodian of the physical gold and silver bullion owned by the Trust pursuant to the Gold and Silver Storage Agreement.
 The principal office of the Mint is located at 320 Sussex Drive, Ottawa, Ontario, Canada K1A 0G8.
 The Mint is permitted to act as the custodian for such purposes pursuant to the Exemptive Relief.
 See "Exemptions and Approvals".

+The Mint stores the Trust's physical gold and silver bullion at its facilities or, depending on the quantity of physical gold and silver bullion that the Trust purchases, at a facility located in Canada leased by the Mint for this purpose.
 The Mint is a Canadian Crown corporation responsible for the minting and distribution of Canada's circulation coins.
-An ISO

-9001-2000 certified company, the Mint offers a wide range of specialized, high quality coinage products and related services on an international scale.
-The Mint agrees to store the Trust's physical platinum and palladium bullion at the premises of the Mint and/or a sub-custodian of the Mint, under the applicable Storage Agreements, which has a term that is extended indefinitely (unless earlier terminated in accordance with the terms of the Storage Agreements).
-Transportation of physical platinum and palladium bullion to or from the Mint by way of armored transportation service carrier is subject to a separate agreement between the Manager and the Mint, pursuant to which the Trust is obligated to reimburse the Mint for such transportation costs (except in connection with a redemption of units for physical platinum and palladium bullion by a unitholder, in which case such costs will be borne by the redeeming unitholder).

-The Mint has appointed Loomis to act as sub-custodian of the physical palladium bullion on a fully allocated basis at vault facilities located in London or Zurich.
+The Mint agrees to store the Trust's physical gold and silver bullion at the premises of the Mint, under the Gold and Silver Storage Agreement, which has a term that is extended indefinitely (unless earlier terminated in accordance with the terms of the Gold and Silver Storage Agreement).
+Transportation of physical gold and silver bullion to or from the Mint by way of armored transportation service carrier is subject to a separate agreement between the Manager and the Mint, pursuant to which the Trustee is obligated to reimburse the Mint for such transportation costs (except in connection with a redemption of units for physical gold and silver bullion by a unitholder, in which case such costs will be borne by the redeeming unitholder).
+The Mint has advised the Trust that due to its physical storage capacity constraints in Canada, having regard to the quantity of physical gold and silver that the Trust anticipates purchasing, the Mint may be required to store and hold a portion of the Trust's physical gold and silver bullion on a fully allocated basis at vault facilities located in Canada leased by the Mint from a sub-custodian, with the consent of the Manager, for this purpose.